ScienceParkStudyGroup/GoogleEarthEngine/_episodes/02-code-editor.md

 #### Accessing the repository

-To collaborate interactively on shared scripts with other users, you can create a shared folder, invite your collaborators and place scripts in that folder.
-We have created a shared folder for GEE_SPSG_2021.
+To collaborate interactively on shared scripts with other users, you can create a shared repository, invite your collaborators and place scripts in that repository.
+We have created a shared repository for GEE_SPSG_2021.

 You should have already accessed the shared code repository in the Code Editor with the following steps: